 Grandma’s Game (check out “Grandma’s Game Tips”)

-My personal favorites are Box Kite and Grandma’s Game, which just came to the Solitaire Free Pack last month!
+My personal favorites are Box Kite and Grandma’s Game, which is one of the newest additions to the Solitaire Free Pack!
 Box Kite is super easy to learn and fun to play.
 They are all great games.
 But the customer favorite, by far, is Algerian!

 Would you like to play through the very same hand I’ve discussed in this article?
 Just click on THIS LINK from your Android device and it will take you right to this hand of Algerian Solitaire… unless, of course, you don’t have the app.
 Then it will take you to the Google Play store to download it :)